Previous Page Next Page

 A home for which the following are true:

-• Registered primary caregiver provides care in the caregiver’s own residence for not more than six children from birth through 13 years.
+• The registered primary caregiver provides care in the caregiver’s own residence for no more than six children from birth through 13 years.

-• Caregiver may provide care during after-school hours for not more than six additional elementary schoolchildren.
+• The caregiver may provide care during after-school hours for no more than six additional elementary schoolchildren.

 • Total number of children in care at any given time, including the children related to the caregiver, must not exceed 12.